 What’s the Matter with the matter of Britain?
-I dare say quite a bit, apparently.
+Quite a bit, apparently.

-While it may be flagrant hubris on my part, in this and following entries on this site I will try to straighten out the Gordian Knot which the period following the Roman occupation and prior to the ascendant period of English hegemony has become.
+It may be flagrant hubris on my part, but in this and following entries I will try to straighten out the Gordian Knot which the period following the Roman occupation has become.
 In the words of the late great President Lyndon Johnson, the time has come to take the bull by the tail and face the situation.

-If this blog rattles a few academic cages in the process, so be it; if we succeed in shedding fresh light on the history of the era, so much the better.
-I certainly cannot foul things up any worse than the present state of scholarship in the field seems to be.
-This is not to imply that there are not many brilliant minds at the work in the field, men and women who have forgotten more about the subject than I shall ever learn and whose credentials to weigh in on the issues far outshine mine by light years.
+This is not to imply that there are not many brilliant minds at the work in the field, men and women who have forgotten more about the subject than I shall ever learn, and whose credentials far outshine mine by light years.
 It is just that since the mid seventies, there has been no genuine progress in our overall understanding of the era’s history, no coherent model around which one many organize the myriad facts and artifacts.
 There is not even a consensus about the chronology of the era.

 As an symbol of how contentious the Matter of Briton has become, there is also no consensus even when it comes to what to name this period.
 Now nomenclature is really the least of the problems, but it is symptomatic of the divisiveness which plagues the study of the era.